- Wild mammal biomass has declined by 85% since the rise of human civilizations. This was mainly driven by overhunting and habitat loss.

 Where are mammal hotspots across the world?

-Tigers, elephants, gorillas, and giraffes: many of the world’s most charismatic animals are mammals.15 But the chances of seeing such wildlife varies significantly across the world.
+Tigers, elephants, gorillas, and giraffes: many of the world’s most charismatic animals are mammals.15 But the chances of seeing such wildlife vary significantly across the world.
 Some countries have none or very few unique species, whilst others are well-known as biodiversity hotspots.

-An important metric for biodiversity and conservation is not only the number of mammal species a country has, but more specifically, how many endemic species it has.
+An important metric for biodiversity and conservation is not only the number of mammal species a country has but more specifically, how many endemic species it has.
 Endemic species are those which occur naturally in only one country.
 In other words, species that are unique to a given location.

 Species which exist everywhere are less likely to go extinct; severe threats to that species would have to exist in every country in the world.
 If a species exists in only one country, it might require only localized threats to kill it off.

-In the map we see the number of endemic mammal species by country.
+In the map, we see the number of endemic mammal species by country.
 This helps us to identify which countries have the most unique range of mammals – in a sense, the hotspots for mammal biodiversity.